 Our wide range of work reflects our diverse membership base, but the common objective of building strong, fair, equitable and sustainable communities is our most important commitment.

 For more information about CCEDNet Manitoba, including our policy work, please visit our regional website at www.ccednet-rcdec.ca/manitoba.
-You can also contact our office at 204-943-0547 or 204-943-0547 or sleesonklym@ccednet-rcdec.ca.
+You can also contact our office at 204-943-0547 or sleesonklym@ccednet-rcdec.ca.

 Our Policy Process